 We’ve designed this study to incorporate two lines of inquiry that work in parallel to explore our research questions.
 Our approach has been approved by the UBC Ethics Board (BREB H21-02669).

 - A quantitative survey for PhD graduates about their experiences of professional agency and community during their degree programs.
-Want to participate?
-Take the survey [Available until May 30, 2022].
+[Complete].

 - Qualitative interviews with consenting participants from Hikma’s 2021 pilot course, Entrepreneurship for PhDs to understand their experiences of learning and community through the program and in their broader professional contexts.
-[April 2022]
+[Complete]

 Jillianne Code, PhD